HaoNingWu/SPB/README.md

 * noisytestonRIPandoverDCT.m: Fig .7
 * numericalverification.m: Fig.8

 Besides these scripts, there are eponymous MATLAB functions with the suffix "forPC".
-To execute for-loop iterations in parallel on MATLAB, we need the body of the parfor-loop to be independent.
-Such a body is defined by those "forPC" functions, where "PC" stands for parallel computing.
+For executing for-loop iterations in parallel on MATLAB, the body of the parfor-loop should be independent and be implemented by a single subroutine.
+Thus, such a body is defined by those "forPC" functions, where "PC" stands for parallel computing.

 # Utilities